 After the Citrix Workspace app for Mac software is installed, the following configuration steps allow users to access their hosted applications and desktops.

-If you have users who connect from outside the internal network (for example, users who connect from the Internet or from remote locations), configure authentication through Citrix Gateway.
+Users might connect from outside the internal network.
+For example, users might connect from the Internet or from remote locations.
+For those users, configure the authentication through Citrix Gateway.

 Content Collaboration Service integration

 Citrix Content Collaboration enables you to easily and securely exchange documents, send large documents by email, securely handle document transfers to third parties, and access a collaboration space.
 Citrix Content Collaboration provides many ways to work, including a web-based interface, mobile clients, desktop apps, and integration with Microsoft Outlook and Gmail.